Winning the Last Mile – What Consumers Want

 Muji, William Gibson and the Future of No Brand

-In 2003, William Gibson wrote a prescient novel - Pattern Recognition - that explored the tension between art and mass commercialization in retailing, among other interestingly speculative themes.
-One area of Gibson's focus was consumer fatigue against ubiquitous brands in an increasingly global and digital market through his metaphoric protagonist Cayce Pollard - a coolhunter who experiences and uses as a consulting tool her… Continue reading Muji, William Gibson and the Future of No Brand
+By Michael Hu · Mar 2015 In 2003, William Gibson wrote a prescient novel - Pattern Recognition - that explored the tension between art and mass commercialization in retailing, among other interestingly speculative themes.
+One area of Gibson's focus was consumer fatigue against ubiquitous brands in an increasingly global and digital market through his metaphoric protagonist Cayce Pollard - a coolhunter who experiences and… Continue reading Muji, William Gibson and the Future of No Brand